Your supply chain, in your books.

 Purchase orders, built for the people who actually issue them.

 Create POs from low-stock alerts, vendor catalogs, or a blank line.
-Receive against them line by line — partial shipments, backorders, substitutions, all handled.
+Receive against them line by line — partial shipments handled, leave the rest open.
 Every PO carries its terms, expected landed cost, and committed working capital from the moment you hit send.

 Smart PO creation